babylonhealth/ios-playbook/TechnicalDocuments/TechnicalDebt.md

 ## Adapt the Code to Employ Current.

-Entities that have been moved to Current are still accessed via `AppDependencies.` Our agreed approach was to inject entities from Current into builder initialisers as default arguments.
+Entities that have been moved to Current are still accessed via `AppDependencies`.
+Our agreed approach was to inject entities from Current into builder initialisers as default arguments.
 Before we extend Current to include more app wide content we should refactor how what is already available is accessed.